Antonino Salinas Regional Archaeological Museum: History

-The construction of the Olivella complex was begun in the late sixteenth century by the architect Antonio Muttone for the Oratory of Saint Philip Neri and completed in the seventeenth century.
-Following the law on the suppression of religious orders of 1866 the building was confiscated and became home to the museum.
+The construction of the Olivella complex began in the late 16th century by the architect Antonio Muttone for the Oratory of Saint Philip Neri and was completed in the 17th century.
+Following the law on the suppression of religious orders of 1866, the building was confiscated and became home to the museum.

-During the Second World War the director of the museum, Jole Bovio Marconi, moved all the material held in the museum to the Abbey of San Martino delle Scale near Monreale.
+During the Second World War, the director of the museum, Jole Bovio Marconi, moved all the material held in the museum to the Abbey of San Martino delle Scale near Monreale.
 This saved the collection from destruction by the bombing during the Allied invasion of Sicily.
-In 1949, Bovio Marconi was made responsible for the redevelopment of the museum, as the building was heavily damaged the building was renovated by architect William De Angelis D'Ossat.
-From 18 July 2011, the museum has been closed for renovation.
+In 1949, Bovio Marconi was made responsible for the redevelopment of the museum, as the building was heavily damaged.
+The building was renovated by architect William De Angelis D'Ossat.
+From 18 July 2011, the museum was closed for renovation.
 As of September 2015, only a small part of the museum is accessible free of charge.
 In May 2022, only the Museum's first floor is open to the public.
 It is uncertain when the full exhibition will be reopened.